MinaSeddik/dev-shortcut/Git/git.md

    ![alt text](./rebase_2.gif)

-Then we can perform merge feature into master (It will be fast forward) merge this way, we can keep a clean history
+Then we can perform merge feature into master (fast forward merge)

+this way, we can keep a clean history

 ```git